BestTimesToVisit.com Logo

 Ride-Sharing Apps (Uber/Bolt)

-Available in most major towns and cities, ride-sharing apps offer a convenient and often cheaper alternative to traditional taxis for shorter trips or when public transport isn't convenient.
+Available in most major towns and cities in the Algarve, offering a convenient and often cheaper alternative to traditional taxis for shorter to medium distances.

 Tuk-tuks